ctom314/OrbosRollingRumble/README.md

 **Orbo**, a naive orange ball, had a run-in with the elusive *Maelstrom*, the don of a mafia group known as "*The Bloks*".
 Orbo called him "square", and aggravated the Maelstrom.
 Now, he's after Orbo's life!

-Roll away in this endless runner game, <ins>**Orbo's Rolling Rumble**</ins>!
-Avoid the Maelstrom's Goons, collect coins, multipliers, and even a helpful powerup!
+Roll away in this endless roller game, <ins>**Orbo's Rolling Rumble**</ins>!
+Avoid the Maelstrom's Goons and other hazards, collect coins, multipliers, and even a helpful powerup!
 <br></br>
 Can you get a high score?